10 ways to get kids active at your school

 8. GoNoodle

-If you’re looking for a quick and easy way to get kids moving indoors, tap into this online resources to infuse some activity into the day.
+If you’re looking for a quick and easy way to get kids moving indoors, tap into these online resources to infuse some activity into the day.
 GoNoodle has a large library of short videos on YouTube and more resources on its website to get kids moving.
 The catchy tunes and jingles are often a crowd-pleaser!
 Ever Active Schools is another great online resource for activity ideas.

 9. Get kids outside